psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 ~~~
 {: .output}

 Note here, that we are now free to scale this application to hundreds of core if we wanted to.
 We are only restricted by the size of our compute cluster.
-Before finishing the day, Lola looks at the runtime that here MPI job consumed. `6.4` seconds for a job that ran on twice as much cores as here parallel implementation.
+Before finishing the day, Lola looks at the run time that here MPI job consumed. `6.4` seconds for a job that ran on twice as much cores as here parallel implementation.
 That is quite an achievement of the day!

 > ## Use the batch system!
 >